flood-io/element/packages/element-cli/README.md

 - `--slow-mo` Run the script in slow-motion: Increase the actionDelay and stepDelay settings in the test script to 10 seconds.
 Specify a number to set a different delay.
 - `--step-delay` Override stepDelay test script setting
 - `--action-delay` Override actionDelay test script setting
 - `--loop-count` Override the loopCount setting in the test script.
-This is normally overridden to 1 when running via the CLI.
 - `--strict` Compile the script in strict mode.
 This can be helpful in diagnosing problems.

 **Paths:**